com-lihaoyi/mill/readme.md

 ### Master

-- Universal (combined batch/sh) script
+- Universal (combined batch/sh) script generation for launcher, assembly, and release

   For some shell (e.g., `ksh` or `fish`), a shebang line should be added, e.g., using GNU sed: